icandac/systematic_trading_tester/README.md

 1. test_live_cycle to test a simple live cycle.

 ## Road-map:
+- Also allowing manual trading execution by creating the same output like a bill of exchange, for discretionary trading
 - Logging with logging/loguru/live dashboard also to output sharp, returns, and PnL with live trading
+- Market status checker (bull, bear, etc.)
 - Explore how to output different indicators, one number parameters, charts for strategy testing and comparison for the same historical time intervals.
 - a second test strategy with kelly criterion and high-high low-low breakouts with stop-loss and many other easy to implement first strategies
 - Store (live?) data to ipc files or sql db?